xyxj1024/xyxj1024.github.io/_posts/2023-06-25-a-control-plane-for-containerized-envoy-proxies.md

 docker network create --driver=overlay --attachable mesh-traffic
 ```

-In my demo setup, Envoy is always created as a swarm service with three port publishing rules: one for the admin port, one for the listener port, and one for the gRPC port.
+In my demo setup, Envoy is always created as a swarm service specified with three port publishing rules: one for the admin port, one for the listener port, and one for the gRPC port[^1].

 ## A Watcher for Docker Label Updates